ArchAngel776/hashing-network-bachelors-thesis/README.md

 > [!IMPORTANT]
 > Loaded checkpoint must pass the provided `hash-length` parameter.
-> For example: if training was previously made for the **hash-length=32** provided argument cannot be different than it.
+> For example: if training was previously made for the **hash-length=32** provided argument cannot be different from it.

 ### Reading report analysis after the training